Fort McCoy LRC director, retired lieutenant colonel, receives Quilt of Valor

 |0

-This work, Fort McCoy LRC director, retired lieutenant colonel, receives Quilt of Valor [Image 10 of 10], by Michael Volpe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort McCoy LRC director, retired lieutenant colonel, receives Quilt of Valor, by Scott Sturkol and Michael Volpe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.